jopemachine-arvis/arvis/README.md

 ## Contribution

-* Arvis is alpha version, needs contributions to improve quality.
-Open to all kinds of contributions.
+* Arvis is opened to all kinds of contributions.

 * Please feel free to create `bug`, `feature request` or other things in issue.